 The experience of a period varies from person to person.
-Periods can last between three to eight days, the average being five days.
+Periods can last between three to seven days, the average being five days.
+Periods lasting more than 7 days are considered heavy (abnormal) (NHS 2022).
 The loss of blood is also variable but is usually between 20-60 mls per period; that is about 4-12 teaspoons of blood.
 Usually, the first two days are the heaviest and the bleeding then becomes lighter.
 The colour of period blood ranges from dark brown, bright red to dark red and will often change during the period.
 It is important that girls and women use period products that they feel comfortable with.
 There are a range of products available including; tampons, pads, reusable pads, disposable and reusable menstrual cups, as well as menstrual underwear, designed to function in the same way as a sanitary pad.
-It is important that girls and women recognise that there are a wide range of products available now, and they should be encouraged to find the right product for them (Holloway, 2019 www.bbc. co.uk/news/health-48988240)
+It is important that girls and women recognise that there are a wide range of products available now, and they should be encouraged to find the right product for them (Holloway, 2019 www.bbc.co.uk/news/health-48988240)